hyperledger/identus-docs/documentation/docs/quick-start.md

 1. Click the floating button at the bottom right corner of the Contacts tab.
 2. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click Validate.
 ​
-The application will react when the connection is correctly established and show a message under messages.
+The application will react once the connection gets established correctly and show a message under messages.

 ```kotlin
 agent.handleReceivedMessagesEvents().collect {}